-Amsterdam UMC plans to run a phase III clinical trial that includes patients with Sanfilippo syndrome.
-The trial will be based in the Netherlands and will involve the administration of oral cannabidiol (CBD) twice daily in patients who have severe behavioural symptoms.
-Patients will be given the drug in their "natural setting" (e.g. at home) instead of having regular hospital visits for drug administration.
+Amsterdam UMC plans to run a phase III clinical trial testing oral cannabidiol (CBD) twice daily in patients who have severe behavioural symptoms due to one of three conditions, including Sanfilippo syndrome.
+Participants will be given the drug in their "natural setting" (e.g. at home) instead of having regular hospital visits for drug administration.

 The trial primarily aims to test if the treatment with CBD can improve irritability in the study participants.
 It will measure if there are changes in other behavioural symptoms, including anxiety and hyperactivity, and other outcomes such as seizure frequency and parental stress.
 A placebo group will be included; however, there will be crossovers, meaning that every patient who enrols in and completes the trial will receive CBD at least once for a period of time.
 More information about the trial can be found on its EU Clinical Trials Register page.